soeren-m/pixelpart-plugin-gamemaker/docs/usage.md

 ## Object-based workflow

-The object-based workflow is the preferred approach and makes use of the *obj_PixelpartEffect* object, which acts as a base object for all Pixelpart effect.
+The object-based workflow is the preferred approach and makes use of the *obj_PixelpartEffect* object, which serves as a base object for all Pixelpart effects.
 Create a custom object, for example *obj_MyEffect*, and set *obj_PixelpartEffect* as its parent.

 ![Effect parent object](./images/effect-parent-object.png)